aceleradora-TW/ci-with-sinatra/Readme.md

 - UI is not very didactical:
   - Build status info is segregated between two pages
   - Why does it take the whole screen to show me basic build info?

 Nice to haves:
 - Easily configurable
+- Come as a service
+- Well documented

+### GitLab Pipelines

+Status: `testing`

+Pros:
+- Easy to integrate with
+- Easy to configure (a little confusing, but not rocket science)

+Cons:
+- We must migrate to GitLab
+- Excessively slow (a simple unit test stage takes 5 minutes)

+Nice to haves:
+- Easily configurable